rezarsami/Market-Pulse/README.md

   research, overridable via env vars, and the code computes real costs from real token/ search counts — only the per-unit price constants would need updating if pricing shifts.
-- **Rate limiting is in-process, not Redis-backed.** Correct for a single-instance demo deployment (which is what a free-tier Render/Fly deployment is); would need to move to a shared store for a horizontally-scaled deployment.
+- **Rate limiting is in-process, not Redis-backed.** Correct for a single-instance demo deployment; would need a shared store for a horizontally-scaled deployment.
 Documented as an explicit non-goal in the module docstring rather than silently glossed over.
-- **`web_search_20250305` (basic) rather than a dynamic-filtering variant.** The docs describe newer versions (`web_search_20260209`+) adding dynamic filtering via code execution, which reduces token usage on search-heavy requests but adds a dependency on the code-execution tool being provisioned.
-For a single-ticker news lookup with `max_uses` capped at 5, the token savings don't justify the added moving part — kept to the basic, stable version.
 - **`published_at` is a free-text string, not a parsed datetime.** News sources report dates in wildly inconsistent formats ("2 hours ago", "March 10, 2023", "2026-08-15T14:00Z").
-Forcing a strict datetime schema would either reject a lot of legitimately-found news or require a separate date-normalization pass that wasn't asked for.
+Forcing a strict datetime schema would either reject a lot of legitimately-found news or require a separate date-normalization pass.
 The schema captures what was reported, as reported.
-- **`react-plotly.js` is wired via its `/factory` export + `plotly.js-dist-min`**
-  (`frontend/src/lib/plotly.js`), not its bare default import.
-The bare `import Plot from "react-plotly.js"` pulls in the full `plotly.js` bundle as an implicit peer dependency (multiple MB); the factory pattern with the explicit `-dist-min` bundle keeps the production build smaller for the same candlestick + range-slider functionality.

 ---